 What scaffolding can do: take a student from "I can solve a two-step equation with help" to "I can solve a two-step equation alone."
 Then the ZPD moves.
 Then you scaffold the next step.

-Classroom Application: When to Use Each
+When to Apply Each Development Theory

 • Use Piaget's stages thinking when introducing a new, abstract concept (fractions, photosynthesis, the water cycle, abstract art).
 Start with concrete, manipulatives, real-world examples, play, then scaffold to symbolic and abstract.

-• Use Vygotsky's ZPD thinking when a student has foundational knowledge but needs guided practice to reach the next tier.
+• Use Vygotsky's ZPD thinking when a student has foundational knowledge but needs guided practise to reach the next tier.
 E.g., "They can write a basic paragraph, but they need scaffolding to embed paragraphing into a full essay."

 This distinction is hugely important and often gets inverted by UK schools.